-Currently regulators meet the demand to license complex business models via informal meetings.
-However, these meetings:

-are not part of an official process

-are not mandated

-may face elimination as staff and commissioners change.

-SMOOTHER PROCESS
+SMOOTHER, MORE CONSISTENT REGULATORY PROCESS

-A new MDA “Food Business Innovation Coordinator” position backed up by a team of experts would clear the path to licensing, providing both regulatory interpretation and timely decision-making.
-Where different interpretations arise among regulators, this group would push through to a decision and prevent complicated cases from languishing in limbo.
+A new MDA “Food Business Innovation Coordinator” position backed up by a team of experts would clear the path to licensing, providing both consistent regulatory interpretation and timely decision-making.

 One FTE Coordinator for food business innovation housed at MDA (how does this related to existing licensing liaison?)